 From suppliers to customers, there are plenty of interested parties when considering reliability.

-We take steps, such as design for reliability activities to mitigate inherent risk with a design.
+We take steps, such as design for reliability activities, to mitigate inherent risk with a design.

 At an organizational level, this is the desired or acceptable amount and type of risk.

-Similar to risk appetite, risk tolerance is the acceptable level of variation concerning the desired objectives.
+Like risk appetite, risk tolerance is the acceptable level of variation concerning the desired objectives.